bebejane/ZoomR16XL/README.md

 </p>

 ## How to Install
-* Download latest release from here
+* Download latest version from [releases](https://github.com/bebejane/ZoomR16XL/releases)
 * Unzip content into a folder called ZoomR16XL

 Move ZoomR16XL folder to